types of automation testing

 • Facilitates faster release of the software

-11 Types of Automation Testing for Software
+10+ Types of Automation Framework in Software Testing

 Types of Automation Testing